Zamiell/typescript-faq/README.md

 - But how much of a footgun is declaration merging really?
 Here's where things get tricky.
 In order to be more specific, we should break up declaration merging into two cases:
   - **Declaration merging in the global or module scope** - This is when you are augmenting an interface that was originally created with `declare interface`.
 This is primarily done for JavaScript libraries that are not written in TypeScript and therefore do not offer first-class TypeScript types.
 For example, this is done [in the `fastify-secure-session` plugin](https://github.com/fastify/fastify-secure-session?tab=readme-ov-file#add-typescript-types).
   - **Declaration merging using explicit ESM imports** - This is when you are augmenting an interface that was originally created with `export interface`.
 This is primarily done for libraries that are written in TypeScript.
 This is because interfaces can easily be offered alongside functions and constants as first-class citizens.
 - The "global variable" concern that people have with `interface` primarily has to do with the former case.
 And indeed, it is pretty bad: if an interface was declared within a `declare global` block, now there is a namespace conflict such that you can accidentally declaration merge without knowing it simply by choosing an overlapping name.
-And furthermore, it can be extremely difficult to find all the places in a codebase that augmenting a `declare interface`, because we cannot rely on things like the "Find all References" feature of VSCode.
+And furthermore, it can be extremely difficult to find all the places in a codebase that augment a `declare interface`, because we cannot rely on things like the "Find all References" feature of VSCode.
 - However, the "global variable" concern does not really apply to the latter (ESM) case.
-Once we are explicitly importing and exporting our interfaces, TypeScript prevents us from accidentally declaration merging with the error "Import declaration conflicts with local declaration".
+Once we are explicitly importing and exporting our interfaces, TypeScript prevents us from declaration merging with the error "Import declaration conflicts with local declaration".
 Interestingly, you can [still actually augment the interface](https://stackoverflow.com/questions/36666915/how-can-i-augment-a-typescript-interface-using-a-type-exported-from-another-d-t), but this would be virtually impossible to do accidentally.
 - With this in mind, the real question becomes: how many non-ESM interfaces are present in your TypeScript envirornment?
-If the number is low, then `interface` unambiguously wins over `type` again.
+If the number is low, then `interface` unambiguously wins over `type`, since we do not have to worry about the footgun.
 And in a modern application that is completely written in TypeScript (and with other dependencies written in TypeScript), the number might be 0.

+### Argument: Use `interface` Because Names Are Awesome

 - In general, we want our types to be named, since it provides a better developer experience.
-For example, consider the following code, using the [Zod validator library](https://zod.dev/):
+For example, consider the following code that uses the [Zod validator library](https://zod.dev/):

 ```ts
 import { z } from "zod";